 For a list of upcoming events, see our Calendar.
-For the monthly Queries, April: Harmony with Creation.
+For the monthly Queries, June: Reaching Out.
 (The red text on this page and within this web site contains embedded hypertext links.
 Double click on any red link to open the web page associated with that link.)

 Every Sunday – Meeting for Worship, 10:00-11:00 am